sarmadsiddiqui/sarmadsiddiqui/README.md

-# sarmadsiddiqui.github.io

-This is the repository for my site highlighting my professional background. - Sarmad
+This is the repository for [my site](www.smsiddiqui.com) highlighting my professional background. - Sarmad